 Veteran PBS education correspondent John Merrow is the founder and president of Learning Matters.
 Learn more about our staff and leadership here.

 Learning Matters is entirely supported by foundations and individual donors.
-Our current funders include the Grade Level Reading Fund of the Tides Foundation, The Wallace Foundation, The William and Flora Hewlett Foundation , and the Tietz Family Foundation.
+Our current funders include the Brin Wojcicki Foundation, Carnegie Corporation of New York, The Wallace Foundation, The William and Flora Hewlett Foundation , the Bill and Melinda Gates Foundation, and the Tietz Family Foundation.

 For story ideas, feedback, and general questions or comments, contact firstname.lastname@example.org.